CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 The most common type of conditional is the **if statement**.

-An if statment runs some code if a condition is met.
+An if statement runs some code if a condition is met.
 If the condition is not met, then the code will be skipped.

 ```js
 let isHappy = true;